FACULTY & STAFF

-Stella is the former administrator of the Latin American Studies Program, and Executive Assistant to the Director of the Master of Architecture Program at the John H. Daniels Faculty of Architecture, Landscape, and Design.
-She has over 20 years experience as a Director/Senior Manager in artist-run centres and film organizations, including Manager of Operations of Graphic Pictures Inc. (documentary films); Director of Art Metropole (one of Canada's oldest artist-run centres); Programs and Publications Coordinator at Gallery TPW/Toronto Photographers Workshop; Executive Assistant to the Executive Producer, Ontario Region, National Film Board of Canada; and Director of the Photon League of Holographers (artist-run centre).
-Currently, Stella freelances as a copy editor of art publications for various organizations including YYZBooks, the Hart House Justina M. Barnicke Gallery, the Walker Art Center, and various journals and freelance curators internationally.
+Stella is the former administrator of the Latin American Studies Program, and Executive Assistant to the Director of the Master of Architecture Program at the John H. Daniels Faculty of Architecture, Landscape, and Design, at the University of Toronto.
+She holds an Honours Bachelor of Arts, Fine Arts Specialist degree from the University of Toronto.
+She has over 20 years experience as a Director/Senior Manager in artist-run centres and film organizations, including Manager of Operations of Graphic Pictures Inc. (documentary films); Director of Art Metropole (one of Canada's oldest artist-run centres); Programs and Publications Coordinator at Gallery TPW/Toronto Photographers Workshop; and Director of the Photon League of Holographers (artist-run centre).
+Currently, Stella freelances as a copy editor of art publications for various organizations including YYZBooks, the Hart House Justina M. Barnicke Gallery, the Walker Art Center, and edits for various journals and freelance curators internationally.

 Program Advisor, American Studies Program

-Patrick Vitale is the Program Advisor for the American Studies Program, Centre for the Study of the United States.
-Any questions or concerns regarding the program can be discussed during his regularly scheduled office hours on Tuesdays from 1-3 pm, in the Munk School of Global Affairs, 1 Devonshire Place, Room 326N, or by appointment by sending an email to firstname.lastname@example.org .
-Patrick is a doctoral student in geography working on a dissertation, “Nuclear Suburbs: the everyday politics of the Cold War in suburban Pittsburgh.”
-Patrick’s research examines the confluence of the Cold War, science and engineering, and suburbanization in the Pittsburgh region from 1937 to 1979.
+Patrick recently received his PhD in Geography from the University of Toronto for his dissertation, “The Atomic Capital of the World: Suburbanization, technoscience, and the remaking of Pittsburgh during the Cold War.”
+His research examines the confluence of the Cold War, science and engineering, and suburbanization in the Pittsburgh region from 1937 to 1979.
 Using the Westinghouse Electric Corporation's extensive involvement in the nuclear industry as an example, Patrick argues that the suburbanization of scientific work was a vital and overlooked aspect of the dramatic remaking of the Pittsburgh region during the Cold War.
 Fundamental to Patrick’s argument is that the Cold War is constituted at the level of the local and everyday, that Cold War science is situated within a suburban context, and that one force driving suburbanization in Pittsburgh was the desire to protect the privilege of scientific research and researchers.